 The President’s Pen.
 (Why president?
 Explain that on the landing page.
 Is this to inspire every executive that one day they too can become the company’s president?)

 This brings us to the next point – your product is always king.
 Advertising is queen.
 It is always second to the product.
-We as adman cannot replace the product, we cannot even stop the worst product from failing in the market.
+An ad man cannot replace the product, they cannot even stop the worst product from failing in the market.
 Because the customers are the jury.

 Smart or overly cute ads don’t work.
 It’s the ads that arouse desire in the customer that pays.
 It is the ads that speak simply and directly to the customer and tells him of our value, that pays.